 Measurements or counting gives rise to raw data.
-Raw data itself is difficult to comprehend because it lacks organisation, summarisation, which renders it meaningless.
+Raw data itself is difficult to comprehend because it lacks organization, summarization, which renders it meaningless.
 Thus, the raw data has to be put in some order through classification and tabulation so as to reduce its volume and heterogeneity.
-To describe situations, draw conclusions or make inferences about events, the researcher must organise the data in some meaningful way.
-The most convenient method of organising data is to construct a frequency distribution.
+To describe situations, draw conclusions or make inferences about events, the researcher must organize the data in some meaningful way.
+The most convenient method of organizing data is to construct a frequency distribution.